 Formerly known as the “The Three Waters Hunting and Fishing Camp”, Charlie Moore of the CM Ranch bought the cabins shortly after they were built and renamed the site “Simpson Lake Lodge.”
 The Lodge became a popular part of his dude ranch operation.
 In 1952, Les Shoemaker, who was a local forest ranger, and his wife Alice, purchased the CM Ranch and Simpson Cabins from Charlie Moore.
 Les and Alice loved people and they took genuine pleasure in sharing the CM and the Simpson cabins with their guests.
 In 1992, the cabins were added to the National Register of Historic Places.
 Use of the cabins continued until 1997 when the CM Ranch was purchased by the Kemmerer family, and ownership of the structures was assumed by the Shoshone National Forest.

 The Simpson Lake cabins have stood against brutal winters and harsh elements at an altitude of 9780 feet for almost 90 years, which is a true testament to their exquisite log construction by exceptional craftsmen.
 They are cherished by many local residents as well as the hundreds of recreational visitors who stayed in the cabins during a 70 year span.
-The cabins at Simpson Lake are rapidly deteriorating and require stabilization of the roofs and foundations to prevent further decline.
-Work will begin summer 2016 through a cooperative partnership which includes the Forest Service, Fremont County and HistoriCorps.
+The cabins at Simpson Lake wererapidly deteriorating and required stabilization of the roofs and foundations to prevent further decline.
+Work began in summer 2016 through a cooperative partnership which includes the Forest Service, Fremont County and HistoriCorps.

-Check out this great video to learn about the history of the ranch and the partnership that has been formed to save it:
+Check out this great video to learn about the history of the ranch and the partnership that was formed to save it:

 The GPS location of the site is: